 If you have any of these symptoms, you may be diagnosed and treated for finger nerve damage.

 Nerve damage in the fingers responds well to a variety of treatment options.
 Depending on the severity and cause of your nerve damage, you may be advised to undergo a number of treatments.
 It is recommended that you follow the advice of our doctor if you want long-lasting or permanent relief from your finger nerve damage.

 You can learn more about your treatment options for finger nerve damage during a consultation with Dr. Arora and his team at Arora Hand Surgery.
-We have offices in West Bloomfield, Howell, St. Clair Shores, and Macomb.
+We have offices in West Bloomfield, Howell, Warren, and Macomb.
 Contact us today to schedule an appointment and get started.